GW2ToolBelt/GW2ChatLinks/README.md

 Important Gradle tasks to remember are:
 - `clean`                   - clean build results
-- `build`                   - assemble and test the Java library
+- `build`                   - assemble and test the project
 - `buildNative<Platform>`   - assemble and test the platform-specific native
                               code
 - `publishToMavenLocal`     - build and install all public artifacts to the